healxlm/2025/content/post/Program.md

 date: 2024-06-16
 author: "Sara Montagna, Marco Picone, Samuele Burattini"
 image: "img/bg-washington.jpg"
-published: true
 URL: "/program"
 ---

 # Program

-Updates on the workshop program will be posted here.
+The workshop will be a full day workshop on the **21 March 2025**

+Further updates will follow...

 <!-- ## Monday March 11th, 2025